What to Pack for Bangladesh

 November, December, January, February

-Add: Light sweater or fleece, Long pants, Light jacket for evenings
+Add: Light sweater or jacket, Long trousers, Scarf for evening

 March, April, May